 Diesel heaters work by burning diesel fuel to create heat.
 A thermostat controls the flow of diesel fuel to the heater, and a fan blows air over a heat exchanger, distributing the warm, dry air throughout the RV.

-These heaters can be used while driving or parked, and they’re often very quiet when in operation.
+These heaters can be used while driving or parked and are often very quiet.

-Because it has an external vent, it doesn’t add any moisture to the RV.
+Because it has an external vent, it adds no moisture to the RV.
 This makes it an excellent option for those looking to keep their RVs dry and comfortable.

 Diesel fuel is also less expensive than propane and readily available, so you’ll save on fuel costs if you switch to a diesel heater.